 Identifies the unique attribute in Novell eDirectory or OpenLDAP that can be used to search for an entry.
 You assign to this parameter a value of

-The Oracle directory integration platform can synchronize password changes from Oracle Internet Directory to Novell eDirectory or OpenLDAP only when the directories are running SSL server-side authentication.
+The Oracle Directory Integration Platform can synchronize password changes from Oracle Internet Directory to Novell eDirectory or OpenLDAP only when the directories are running SSL server-side authentication.
 You cannot synchronize passwords from Novell eDirectory to Oracle Internet Directory.
-However, you can synchronize passwords from OpenLDAP to Oracle Internet Directory by performing the following tasks:
+However, you can synchronize passwords from OpenLDAP to Oracle Internet Directory.

 Add a mapping rule that enables password synchronization.
 For example:

 userpassword: : : inetorgperson: userpassword: person